 Simplicity — the art of maximizing the amount of work not done — is essential.

-If you are a product owner or a member of a team you have probably gotten this feeling each week when you are called into the Refinement or grooming session:
+If you are a product owner or a member of a team you have probably gotten this feeling each week when you are called into the Refinement session:

 Oh no. Not Again.

 If you’ve never had that feeling, then maybe this article is not for you.

 Here are some general expert tips for product owners and teams that are based on my life as a product owner and a coach for teams internationally.

 The backlog is not an infinite list of things to do with no relation between items.

 Think of the last time you had to deal with a list that had a million items.
 Humans in general love lists but hate long ones.
 We often can’t remember beyond the first few items.

 It is also true that humans don’t do well with one-dimensional monochromatic information.

 There is a common saying in Scrum teams: “Put it in the backlog”.
 As a customer or product owner, when I hear this I think, “There it goes, this stuff will never get done”.

 Try using a Problem Board that has notes for each category of work, but not all of the work in one list.